 *Note: this infographic was adapted and modified from the University of Texas at Austin's original infographic.
 For more information, see their Center for Open Educational Resources and Language Learning website.

 Librarians are experts in finding and evaluating resources.
 This includes Open Educational Resources (OER).
 The library has copyright/ author rights experts as well as librarians with subject expertise that can help you navigate this new and growing area.
-Please contact Jenks Library for more information.
+Please contact the Jenks Library for more information.